Luxury travel in the Dolomites: your guide to Trentino and South Tyrol

 The Dolomites within a larger Italy itinerary

-The Dolomites connect naturally to other parts of Italy and central Europe.
+One of the things I love about planning Dolomites trips is how naturally the region connects to other parts of northern Italy and central Europe.

-• Lake Garda, Verona, and Venice for a classic northern Italy circuit
+Lake Garda, Verona, and Venice for a classic northern Italy circuit that balances mountain time with lake days and culture

-• Milan and Lake Como for design lovers who also want mountain time
+Milan and Lake Como for design lovers who also want the Alpine side of Italy

-• Innsbruck, Salzburg, and Munich for a broader Alpine journey
+Innsbruck, Salzburg, and Munich for a broader Alpine journey that crosses borders seamlessly

-• Switzerland via the Bernina Express, one of the most scenic rail journeys in Europe
+Switzerland via the Bernina Express, one of the most scenic rail journeys in Europe and a spectacular way to transition between destinations

 Grab a time on Anna’s calendar for a free consultation here.